imohitch/DeepLearningOnAndroid/SETUP.md

 or this page if .MNSTActivity is above
 ![Image 7](images/tf_2_mnist_small.jpg)

-**try both apps by switching positions of the activities entries there, simple addition in first app and draw and detect of single digits is second app.
+**Try running both apps by switching positions of the activities entries there.
 Else you will have two apps installed with name TF-MNIST and TF-BASIC, run from there.
 You may need to kill the first app before opening second app.**